 The counterparties for the Company's derivative contracts are major Canadian financial institutions highly rated by independent rating agencies.
 A credit support agreement is in place with a counterparty for collateral held/pledged against the mark to market exposure of the net derivatives.
-In 2020 the gross collateral held was \$37,788 (2019 - \$24,901).
+In 2021 the gross collateral held was \$28,637 (2020 - \$37,788).

 The notional amount represents an amount to which a rate or price is applied in order to calculate the exchange of cash flows.
 Positive replacement value represents the amount of loss that the Company would suffer if every counterparty to which the Company is exposed defaulted immediately.
 Credit equivalent amount represents the positive replacement value plus an amount for possible future credit exposure based on a formula prescribed by OSFI.
-Risk weighted equivalent represents the regulatory capital required to support the Company's derivative activities.
+Capital requirement represents the regulatory capital required to support the Company's derivative activities.
 This amount is calculated using the credit equivalent amount weighted according to the creditworthiness of the counterparty as prescribed by OSFI.
 The fair market value represents the estimated amount that the Company should pay or receive on the Consolidated Statements of Financial Position date to reverse its position.

 Certain bonds are pledged as collateral against derivative contract liabilities.
-As at December 31, 2020, there was nil gross collateral (2019 -\$5,880) pledged to a counterparty.
+As at December 31, 2021, gross collateral of \$899 (2020 - nil) was pledged to a counterparty.